Santa Fe New Mexico, USA Travel Guide

 Limited hostel options in Santa Fe, mainly for budget travelers.
 Dorm-style accommodations.
 Social opportunities for solo travelers exist.

-Many hotels and B&Bs feature traditional Pueblo Revival or Territorial architectural styles.
+A lot of accommodations and B&Bs feature traditional Pueblo Revival or Territorial architectural styles.
 Adobe construction, kiva fireplaces, and vigas are common.
 This evokes an authentic Southwestern atmosphere.
-Some properties are restored historic homes.
+Certain accommodations are restored historic homes.

 Airbnb and Vrbo listings widely available, from apartments to casitas plus entire homes.
 Suitable for families, groups, or longer stays, with more space and privacy.
 Authentic Santa Fe charm can be found, allowing a local living experience.
 Book early.
 Book via Booking.com.